ije/md4w/README.md

 ## Web Streaming API

-md4w supports web streaming API for large markdown files, this also is useful for a http server to stream the outputed html.
+md4w provides the web streaming API, that is useful for a http server to stream the outputed html.

 ```js